zerocog/rumble-cloud/docs/publicnetinstance.md

 [Using Load Balancers to provide Port Based Destination NAT](./lbport.pdf) PDF

 1. You need ssh/tcp access for shell access, specify your own port for tcp 22
+2. Select `Network->Load Balancers->Create Listener`
+3. Specify portnum for TCP
+4. Name: a name the that helps you know what port your are accessing
+5. Description: any helpful details
+6. Protocol: `TCP`
+7. Port: `11000` or some large number is wise
+8. Connection Limit: `-1` is unlimited.
+Pick a limit
-2. You need 80/443 http access for a web server
+9. You need 80/443 http access for a web server

 ## Access to Virtual Machine